tyler-technologies-oss/forge-design-system/docs/components/page/footer/footer.md

 **Don't use when**

 - Don't use on pages that have persistent controls at the bottom of a screen, such as forms.
-- Don't use in workforce apps.
-Footers are optional in workforce apps; refer to the [workforce branding guidance: footers](/get-started/branding-workforce) for styling and content.

 ---